MotherDuck-Open-Source/dbt-tutorial/5_incremental-models.md

 # 5. Handling even larger data sets

 So far in this workshop, every `dbt build` would rebuild all models from S3 from the underlying data.
-While this is fine for very small data sets, length of time it takes to run any suitable large model (say in the range of a few million rows) across hundreds or thousands of files.
+While this is fine for very small data sets, the length of time it takes to run any suitable large model (say in the range of a few million rows) across hundreds or thousands of files is far too long, and can use a ton of memory to handle.
 How do we make this _just work_?

 ## dbt incremental materializations